Listed on this page is an overview of all GED® prep facilities and testing sites in the El Centro area.

 Fashion Designer – Education

 Most employers are looking for applicants who have a 4-year bachelor’s degree from a fashion design school.
-The schooling will provide you the basic skills to be a fashion designer and gain the ability to network with potential employers.
+The schooling will provide you with the basic skills to be a fashion designer and gain the ability to network with potential employers.
 Those interested in opening their own shop or running a retail store will need to take marketing, merchandising, and other business courses sides.

 Fashion Designer – The Job

-Fashion Designers job is to create clothing, footwear, and accessories that the public wants to wear.
+A fashion Designers job is to create clothing, footwear, and accessories that the public wants to wear.
 Fashion Designers must predict the public’s future tastes and trends in types of patterns, colors, and styles.
 They will use fashion trade industry research or use their own judgment to predict what the public will wear.
 Major retailers buy these prototypes in order to create the clothing that they sell to the public.
 The process from concept to finished product can take up to two years forcing fashion designers to always staying a couple steps ahead of the current trends in order to stay relevant.

 Fashion designers are observing trends and usually, they supervise and manage the development of experimental or new fashion lines.
 Clothing fashion designers additionally coordinate the development and production of women’s, men’s, and children’s clothes.
 Footwear designers are responsible for the design and production of men’s, women’s, and children’s shoes and boots.